shishupal082/project/reactjs/reactapp/src/feedback-status/readme.txt

 Table attribute used in code
 - "form_type" of feedback_table for finding formTemplate based of pid.id1.form_type
 - name == "status" then "displayValue" of pid.resultPattern.status
+- form_type of project_table

+resultPattern
+details_link is necessary in projectId.resultPattern

+on id1Page
+feedbackDetails.resultPattern